Piezoelectric/FRAC/README.md

 This defines the number of battles, and the index (0-indexed) of the Coliseum venue you want to battle in.
 This is set to 15 (Ghostlight Ruins) by default (best place for exalt training IMO).

-Ideally, you should set your browser zoom level so the FR coliseum displays with no blurriness or aliasing.
+You should set your browser zoom level so the FR coliseum displays with no blurriness or aliasing, and so it fully displays without scrolling the browser window.
 Browsers, OSes, and monitors may display the coliseum canvas differently, but the actual elements of the coliseum canvas should look the same.

 If stuff isn't working, try replacing each of the images in the directory with a screenshot from _your_ browser.